James Henry Northrop: Working life

 He started his working life in England, where he was a mechanic and factory foreman before emigrating to Massachusetts in 1881.

 He moved to Hopedale, Massachusetts to work for George Draper and Sons.
 Here he invented the Northrop spooler guide.
 He unsuccessfully tried to be a chicken farmer.
 And it was there he worked on his shuttle-charger for Mr Otis Draper, who saw a model of the device on March 5, 1889.
 Draper was also developing the Rhoades shuttle-charger.
 Northrop was given a loom to test his idea.

 By May 20 he had concluded that his first idea was not practical, and had thought of another idea, On July 5, the completed loom was running, and as it seemed to have more advantages than the Rhoades loom.
 The Northrop device was given a mill trial in October 1889 at the Seaconnett Mills in Fall River.
 More looms were constructed.

 Pleased with his new invention, a short time later he created a self-threading shuttle and added shuttle spring jaws which would hold the bobbin in place utilizing specially designed rings on the butt.
 His work with these other inventions helped to pave the way for his greatest design of all – The Northrop Loom, this was to be his greatest masterpiece and help to make him one of the most significant inventors within the weaving industry.
 This paved the way to his filling-changing battery of 1891, the basic feature of the Northrop Loom.
 The battery was revolutionary for several reasons.
 First of all, many hear the word battery and assume that this had something to do with power.
 This is not the case at all, Northrop' new design made it so that one loom could contain several hundred different design patterns that would enabled it to quickly move from one kind of design to another with a minimal loss of productivity.
 Using his two shuttle features as well as a workable warp stop created by his partners at the Draper organization, his new battery made it so that the punch cards and shuttle mechanisms that were used to develop patterns could be interchanged in a matter of minutes.

 The development of a workable warp stop motion by other members of the Draper organization and marketing of the first Northrop looms in 1894 the textile industry achieved new levels of production.
 By 1900, Draper had sold over 60,000 Northrop looms, They were shipping 1500 a month, were employing 2500 men and enlarging their works to increase that output.

 Personal life

 He married Emily Driver of Keighley, Yorkshire and had 5 daughters.
 The Northrop loom sold well, so he was able to retire at the age of 42.
-He bought a fruit farm in Santa Ana, California where he grew dates and spent his time fishing.
+He bought a fruit farm in Indio, California where he grew dates and spent his time fishing.